 Connection application process

-- If the application is completed accurately a letter is sent immediately acknowledging the application has been received.
+- If the application will take longer than 7 working days to process, we will send you a letter acknowledging the application has been received.

 - The network line that will supply electricity to the new connection is checked to ensure that it can accommodate the additional load and that the additional load will not adversely affect other customers connected to the existing network.

-- Sometimes we find that additional work by PowerNet’s contractors can be required to upgrade the existing network to accommodate the new connection.
-Obviously this increases costs and takes some time to complete.
+- Sometimes we find that additional work can be required to upgrade the existing network to accommodate the new connection.
+This increases costs and takes some time to complete.
 To avoid possible time delays and surprises about cost please talk to us at the very early stages of your planning.

 - We calculate any charges to you and advise you by letter, then await your agreement.
 PowerNet contributes some costs towards the connection and in some cases the connection can be completed at no cost to the applicant.
 Contact PowerNet staff for more information about the PowerNet contribution.